 - Attendance at any institution of higher education as a credit students (seeking a degree) in the past

-- Enrollment for fall 2020 will be as a part-time student (taking fewer than 12 credits)
+- Enrollment will be as a part-time student (taking fewer than 12 credits)

 - Summer session does not count towards full-time status

 - You have previously earned a College degree

 You must enroll as a full-time student (12+) and remain as a full-time student in consecutive semesters.

 If you have earned college credit in high school or a dual enrollment programs, you still qualify for PACT.
 PACT is NOT need based but requires all students to apply for Federal Financial Aid (FAFSA) for each academic year that you are attending Tunxis.

 You must meet satisfactory academic progress to remain eligible for Federal Financial Aid